-If you’ve been in business for very long, there’s a good chance you’ve received what I call an “eat s%@#” letter from a lawyer.
+If you’ve been in business for very long, there’s a good chance you’ve a less-than-pleasant letter from a lawyer.
 These are commonly referred to as “cease and desist” letters and are designed to serve two functions:

 - Intimidate the other side in an effort to get them to stop doing something; and,

 - Put the other side on notice that if the bad behavior persists, they could get sued.

 Cease and desist letters are commonly used by network marketing companies when distributors are raiding the downline.
 I’ve sent dozens of these letters to disgruntled distributors on behalf of companies, usually with a bit of discomfort while hoping the information I’m fed is accurate.
 This is my litmus test I explain to clients before sending a C&D: if they’re willing to spend the money to sue the other party if the letter is ignored, I’ll send it.
 Otherwise, I’m not interested in allowing a client to take a gamble with my credentials.
 I’m not a fan of sending hollow threats.
 When someone sees a C&D on Thompson Burton letterhead, it needs to be known that we follow up, otherwise C&Ds are meaningless.

 Negative Online Commentary